zerodaykb/zerodaykb.github.io/docs/_posts/2025-11-10-a-case-of-bypassing-defences-in-multi-layered-applications.md

 By using parametr `action` with value `logo` in B2C website I was able to send Postscript file to the microservice and achieve RCE with ImageTragick.

+---
-**So in short**: you were able to bypass all the validations and achieve RCE with exactly and only one specificparameter value.
+**In short**: you were able to bypass all the validations and achieve RCE with one specific parameter value.
+The fix needed to be implemented on B2C part and only allow "image" or "pdf" values".

 This shows how it is important to know your target.
-You could also generate a proper wordlist for the ecosystem and fuzz parameters but which is easier approach?
+You could also generate a proper wordlist for the ecosystem and fuzz parameters.

 ## Takeaways
 - find which functionalities might be hitting same microservice